Arthur Evans

 Sir Arthur John Evans (8 July 1851 – 11 July 1941) was a British archaeologist and pioneer in the study of Aegean civilization in the Bronze Age.

 The first excavations at the Minoan palace of Knossos on the Greek island of Crete began in 1877.
 They were led by Cretan Greek Minos Kalokairinos, a native of Heraklion.
 Three weeks later Ottoman authorities forced him to stop (at the time, Crete was under Ottoman rule).
-Almost three decades later, Evans heard of Kalokairinos' discovery.
+Almost three decades later, Evans heard of Kalokairinos's discovery.
 With private funding, he bought the surrounding rural area including the palace land.
 Evans began his own excavations in 1900.

 Based on the structures and artefacts found there and throughout the eastern Mediterranean, Evans found that he needed to distinguish the Minoan civilisation from Mycenaean Greece.
 Evans was also the first to define the Cretan scripts Linear A and Linear B, as well as an earlier pictographic writing.